 Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes your name, contact details, date of birth, next of kin details, dietary requirements, key safe numbers, personal circumstances that may impact on our ability to deliver to you, and medical conditions.
 It does not include any information relating to criminal convictions or offences.

 The information will be used to carry out our community meals service, a voluntary service designed to improve your health and well-being.
 The processing of this information is lawful as we are acting in the public interest to deliver this service, in accordance with Article 6(1)(e) of GDPR.
 We require information about your medical conditions and dietary requirements in order to tailor the service to you, in accordance with Article 9(2)(g) of GDPR.

 We will not use your personal information in a way that may cause you unwarranted nuisance.
 Failure to provide the information could result in our inability to deliver the service to you.

 The information provided may be shared with an external taxi driver company to deliver to you.
 We may also share the information with other support providers, where we consider he support they can offer may be of additional assistance to you.
-We also have a legal obligation to share information with our local Safeguarding Board or the police, where we have legitimate concerns about an individual’s welfare.
-At no point is your data shared or processed outside of the UK.
+We also have a legal obligation to share information with our local safeguarding board or the police, where we have legitimate concerns about an individual’s welfare.
+Your data is never shared or processed outside of the UK.